codewithkhushiii/legal/README.md

 ## Overview

-This platform provides legal professionals with advanced AI tools for:
+This platform has ample tools to deal with variou legal problems with AI integrated:

 - **Citation Auditing**: Verify legal citations and quotes using Retrieval-Augmented Generation (RAG) with semantic search and LLM verification
 - **Bail Reckoner**: AI-driven risk assessment for bail decisions based on legal precedents
 - **Case Database**: Comprehensive archive of Supreme Court judgments with metadata extraction and search capabilities